-Ohio High School Mock Trial offers an innovative approach to learning about law and how our legal system functions.
+Ohio Mock Trial offers an innovative approach to learning about law and how our legal system functions.
 Guided by teachers and volunteer legal advisors, students participate in an original, unscripted simulated trial written by attorneys.
 High school students argue both sides of the case in real courtrooms across the state.
 The state finals are held in the Ohio Statehouse, and the winner advances to the national competition.

-Objectives of Mock Trial
+Mock Trial Objectives

 - Improve critical thinking, reading, writing, public speaking and listening skills